About

 From the history of the department

-The first beginnings of the department can be traced back to 1884 when the teaching of electrical engineering was started at the Czech Technical University in Prague, with the inclusion of the recommended lectures Electrical Engineering I and II in Mechanical Engineering.
-It was Electrical Engineering II that focused on the construction of electrical machines - on determining the dimensions of electrical apparatus and transformers.
-In 1901, a new course on Constructive Electrical Engineering was also introduced, taught by Prof. Ing.
+The first beginnings of the department can be traced back to 1884, when the Czech Technical University in Prague started teaching electrical engineering by including recommended lectures Electrical Engineering I and II in the mechanical engineering field.
+Electrical Engineering II focused on the construction of electrical machines, dimensioning of electrical devices and transformers.
+In 1901, a new course of Constructive Electrical Engineering was introduced, which was lectured by Prof. Ing.
 Karel Novák.
-This course was later divided into three parts: Construction of Electric Networks, Electrical Equipment and Construction of Electrical Machines.
+This subject was later divided into three parts: Construction of Electric Networks, Electrical Equipment and Construction of Electrical Machines.
 In 1908, a machine room was built in the building on Charles Square No. 13 for measurements on electrical machines.
-In 1909, the field of electric drives began to develop with the new course Electric Railways.
+In 1909, the field of electric drives began to develop with the inclusion of the subject Electric Railways.

-Later, the establishment of the course Electrical Machine Construction led to the founding of the Institute of Electrical Machines, which existed until 1950.
-In 1949, the Institute of Theory of Electrical Machines was founded, which took over some subjects as well as equipment, including machinery, from the Institute of Electrical Machines and the Institute of Theoretical and Experimental Electrical Engineering.
+The emergence of the subject Electrical Machine Building later led to the establishment of the Institute of Electrical Machines, which existed until 1950.
+In 1949, the Institute of Theory of Electrical Machines was created, which took over some subjects and also equipment, including the machine room, from the Institute of Electrical Machines and the Institute of Theoretical and Experimental Electrical Engineering.
 In 1950, the Faculty of Electrical Engineering was established within the CTU and its individual departments began to operate according to the new Higher Education Act.
-Thus, in 1950, the Department of Electrical Machines and the Department of Theory of Electrical Machines were merged to form the Department of Electrical Machines, which later existed under the name of the Department of Electrical Machines and Instruments until 1969.
+In 1950, the Department of Electrical Machines was established by merging the Institute of Electrical Machines and the Institute of Theory of Electrical Machines, which later existed under the name of the Department of Electrical Machines and Instruments until 1969.
 In the school years 1969/1971 it was temporarily divided into the Department of Electrical Machine Theory and the Department of Electrical Machine Construction.

-The development of the field of electrical drives led to the foundation of the Department of Electrical Drives and Trains, which later became part of the Department of Electrical Power Engineering and later the Department of Electric Power Utilisation under the name of the Department of Electrical Drives.
-In 1971, during the reorganization of the departments, the Department of Electrical Machines, Instruments and Drives was founded.
+The development of the field of electric drives led to the establishment of the Institute of Electric Drives and Railways, which later became part of the Department of Electrical Power Engineering and later the Department of Electric Power Utilisation under the name of the Institute of Electric Drives.
+In 1971, during the reorganization of the departments, the Department of Electrical Machines, Instruments and Drives was created.

 From the history of the department

-In 1960, the construction of new buildings of the Faculty of Electrical Engineering of the CTU in Prague-Dejvice was started, where the Department started to move in the school year 1963/1964.
-In 1967, the new laboratories of the Department were put into operation, enabling the modernisation of laboratory teaching and research in the field of electrical machine measurement.
+In 1960, the construction of new buildings of the Faculty of Electrical Engineering of the CTU in Prague-Dejvice was started, where the department began to move in the school year 1963/1964.
+In 1967, the new laboratories of the Department were put into operation, enabling the modernization of laboratory teaching and research in the field of electrical machine measurement.

-The need to ensure the education of traction specialists in the Czech Republic after the division of the federation led in 1994 to the introduction of the necessary lectures and to the renaming of the Department of Electric Drives and Traction.
+The need to ensure the education of experts in the traction field in the Czech Republic after the division of the federation led in 1994 to the introduction of the necessary lectures and the renaming of the Department of Electric Drives and Traction.
 The Department has existed under this name until the present day.
 Since 1994, only modifications have been made to the content of the courses taught.
-In this case, the years 2003, when structured studies were introduced (division into B.Sc. and Eng. programmes), and 2015, when the programmes taught by the Departments of Power Engineering, Electrotechnology and Economics were merged into the joint programme Electrical Engineering, Power Engineering and Management, can be considered significant milestones.
+The years 2003, when structured studies were introduced (division into B.Sc. and Eng. programmes), and 2015, when the programmes taught by the Departments of Power Engineering, Electrical Engineering and Economics were merged into the joint programme Electrical Engineering, Power Engineering and Management, can be considered significant milestones.

 k13114 logo